brooknullsh/personal-site/src/notes/javascript-await.md

 ```

 Although there's more code involved, the principle remains the same as the
 previous examples.
-This time the function is entered an executed up to the
+This time the function is entered and executed up to the
 `await` statement where execution is returned to the synchronous code.

 ```txt